Parsl/parsl/docs/userguide/usage_tracking.rst

 The Parsl development team receives support from government funding agencies.
 For the team to continue to receive such funding, and for the agencies themselves to argue for funding, both the team and the agencies must be able to demonstrate that the scientific community is benefiting from these investments.
-To this end, we want to provide generic usage data about such things as the following:
+To this end, it is important that we provide aggregate usage data about such things as the following:

 * How many people use Parsl
 * Average job length